0xFA7E/warmsnowrebalance/README.md

 https://melonwiki.xyz/#/?id=automated-installation

 Once melonloader says it has succeeded, open up the game once so that melonloader can create the necessary folders.
 You will now see a Mods folder in the WarmSnow game folder
 Copy the WarmSnowHPRebalance.dll file to this folder and then launch the game and enjoy!
+The WarmSnowHPRebalance.dll file can be downloaded from the releases section to the right under the v1.0.0.0-melon section.

 As a reminder the folder location would be c:\\(path to your SteamLibrary)\steamapps\common\WarmSnow\Mods\